 - You will be directed to a webpage to create your password.

 - You can then browse the catalogue, order copies or book a space and request items which will be ready when visit.

 If you don’t have access to a PC but want to visit Shropshire Archives, our reception desk staff will direct you to the reference PC where you can complete the online registration form when you arrive.

 Getting your account verified and your new Reader’s Ticket

 When you visit Shropshire Archives for the first time, you will need to have your registration verified before you can consult the documents.
 Please bring:

-- ID showing your name, address and signature such as a driving licence, bank statement, utility bill or CARN ticket.
+- ID showing your name and address such as a driving licence, bank statement, utility bill or CARN ticket.

 We will then verify your account and take your photograph for your new Reader’s Ticket.
 This will be valid for 5 years.

 An account only needs verifying if you want to visit Shropshire Archives in person.